BradleyCulley/bradleyculley.github.io/_posts/2026-03-26-we-are-forged-in-the-fires-of-our-youth.md

 <hr/>

 <p>
-A market research professional once told me surveys show a highly consistent trend among people as they get older: their view of life gets more negative.
+A market research professional once told me surveys show a deeply consistent trend as people get older: their view of life gets more negative.
-I think there's danger in navigating that long slow slide without having had any idealism to begin with.
+Maybe there's danger in navigating that long slow slide without having had any idealism in the first place.
 </p>

 <p>